The PCS legal team, led by our Directors, is highly regarded in both

 Joydeep HorFounder & Managing Principal email@example.com

-The 2019 edition of “Who’s Who Legal: Labour, Employment & Benefits” identifies Joydeep as one of only two Leading Lawyers in this area of law in the Asia-Pacific region.
+The highly-regarded “Who’s Who Legal: Labour, Employment & Benefits 2020 Edition” recognised Joydeep as a Global Elite Thought Leader in this area of the law, one of only 2 lawyers in Australia and 6 in the entire Asia-Pacific region.
 It says: “People + Culture Strategies’ “amazingly good lawyer” Joydeep Hor is enthusiastically recommended by peers who describe him as “incredibly strategic: a lateral thinker who is entrepreneurial in his approach, which clients appreciate”.”

 Having completed his undergraduate studies at the University of Sydney where he majored in English literature together with his Bachelor of Laws (with Honours) degree, Joydeep went on to complete a Master of Laws at the same institution, focusing on labour and employment law.
 Joydeep has been ranked as a leading lawyer in Chambers every year since 2010.

 Joydeep started his career at one of Australia’s largest commercial law firms, before moving to a specialist workplace relations firm where he was made an equity partner at the early age of 28.
 He was Managing Partner of that firm from 2005 to 2010.
 Joydeep’s first book Inside Employee Screening was published in 1999 and he has authored several books since that time, including Managing Workplace Behaviour, Managing Termination of Employment and Finders Keepers: A Guide to Attracting and Retaining Great Employees.
-He has been a keynote speaker at countless conventions, conferences and industry events and for many years has been appearing on television programs for Channel 7, the ABC and Sky News as a thought leader and commentator in his areas of expertise (most videos are available in this site’s “Resources” section).
+He has been a keynote speaker at countless conventions, conferences and industry events and for many years has been appearing on television programs for Channel 7, the ABC, Sky News and most recently on ausbiz.tv as a thought leader and commentator in his areas of expertise (most videos are available in this site’s “Resources” section).
 Since 2016, Joydeep has represented Australia at the prestigious International Forum on Employment Law and he regularly presents at International Bar Association conferences.
+He is the only Australian lawyer to be invited to be on the American Employment Law Council.

-In July 2010, Joydeep founded a groundbreaking practice in the legal industry, People + Culture Strategies (“PCS”).
+In July 2010, Joydeep founded PCS as a groundbreaking practice in the legal industry.
 PCS was established to be unlike any other legal firm given its emphasis on working with its clients to prevent disputation and legal problems arising within their organisations, as opposed to a mere “reactive” provider.
 PCS now services hundreds of employers (with a strong reputation particularly in handling sensitive employee separation issues, matters of workplace bullying and harassment and developing strategic solutions to organisation’s people management challenges).

 Kathryn DentDirector email@example.com